-Type of Investment Individual Counterparty Limit Method of placement Specified/non-specified Deposit Bank or building society Directly or through a accounts that meets the criteria of Per bank or building society, broker Fixed term our combined matrix of based on country sovereign Directly or through a Specified (if 1 year or less), deposits credit ratings, or one of rating broker Non-specified (if more than 1 Certificates of the part nationalised Custodian account year) sterling cash banks or building society deposits Money Market AAAm rated liquidity fund Per fund Directly or via an on- Specified Funds line site for managing money market funds Property Via selection process Per fund Directly or through a Non-specified (more than 1 Funds ,, broker year) Term AAAf/S1 rated# Per fund Directly Specified (if 1 year or less), repurchase Non-specified (if more than 1 arrangements year) Other Local Depends on which Local Through a broker Specified (if 1 year or less), Authorities Authorities want to borrow Local Authorities Non-specified (if more than 1 money at that time year) Debt Directly Management UK Government For total invested with UK Specified Office Government Opcomed Treasury Bills Custodian account
+Type of Investment Individual Counterparty Limit Method of Specified/non-specified Deposit accounts Bank or building society that meets the criteria of Per bank or building Directly or through a broker Fixed term deposits our combined matrix of credit ratings, or one of the society, based on country sovereign Directly or through a broker Specified (if 1 year or less), Non-specified (if more than 1 year) Certificates of sterling cash deposits part nationalised banks rating Custodian account Money Market Funds AAAm rated (or equivalent) liquidity fund Per fund Directly or via an on- line site for managing money market funds Specified Property Funds Via selection process Per fund Directly or through a broker Non-specified (more than 1 year) Short Dated Bond Funds Via selection process Per fund Directly Non-specified (more than 1 year) Enhanced Cash Funds Via selection process Per fund Directly Non-specified (more than 1 year) Term repurchase arrangements AAAf/S1 rated [#] Per fund Directly Specified (if 1 year or less), Non-specified (if more than 1 year) Other Local Authorities Depends on which Local Authorities want to borrow money at that time For total invested with other Local Authorities Through a broker Specified (if 1 year or less), Non- specified (if more than 1 year) Debt Management Office UK Government For total invested with UK Government Directly Specified Treasury Bills Custodian account

-A fund with a principal stability rating of 'AAAm' has an extremely strong capacity to maintain stability and to limit exposure to losses of the principal sums invested due to credit, market and/or liquidity risks.
+^{} A fund with a principal stability rating of 'AAAm' (or equivalent) has an extremely strong capacity to maintain stability and to limit exposure to losses of the principal sums invested due to credit, market and/or liquidity risks.

-This table is subject to change as new products are added as deemed appropriate - see paragraph 5.8.
+This table is subject to change as new products are added as deemed appropriate - see paragraph 5.9.

-[#]A fund with a credit quality rating of 'AAAf' has a portfolio holding that provides extremely strong protection against losses from credit defaults.
+[#] A fund with a credit quality rating of 'AAAf' has a portfolio holding that provides extremely strong protection against losses from credit defaults.
 A fund with a volatility rating of S1 possesses low sensitivity to changing market conditions.